Mestaratype/Firjar/README.md

 * `make proof` will generate HTML proof files.

 The proof files and QA tests are also available automatically via GitHub Actions - look at (https://mestaratype.github.io/Firjar/).

+---

+## Contributing

+We warmly welcome contributions to **Firjar**!
+Whether you are a type designer, developer, linguist, or simply passionate about typography, your input can help make this project even better.

+Thank you for being part of the open-source type community!
+Together, we can build a better, more flexible font for everyone.

+---

+## About

+**Mestara** is a type foundry specialized in creating and designing Arabic typefaces.
+Founded by a professional calligrapher and designer, Mestara aims to reflect the beauty, and modernity while respecting traditional calligraphic principles.
+[Visit our website](https://mestara.com)

 ## License